couchbasecloud/terraform-provider-couchbase-capella/examples/sample_bucket/README.md

 │  - couchbasecloud/couchbase-capella in /Users/$USER/workspace/code/Lagher0/terraform-provider-couchbase-capella/bin
 │
 │ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with published releases.
-╵
-data.couchbase-capella_sample_buckets.existing_sample_buckets: Reading...
+╵data.couchbase-capella_sample_buckets.existing_sample_buckets: Reading...
-data.couchbase-capella_sample_buckets.existing_sample_buckets: Read complete after 0s
+data.couchbase-capella_sample_buckets.existing_sample_buckets: Read complete after 1s

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create